 The Mask Designer lets you add transparency to mask objects (including your own images) and text.
 It was pretty fun to use my mugshot as a mask over a flowing river in the test video below.
 As with just about every effect, you can use keyframes to gradually ease in and out of these mask effects.

 The Title Designer gets even more powerful in version, adding new effects like fire, electric waves, and neon, along with a good selection of fly-in animations.
 Two-color gradients, lighting, and glow are also at your disposal.
 These can give those weekend George Lucases blockbuster opening credits.
 You can also put boxes around text to get a button, which you could use as your Subscribe button on online media.

 The program offers preset PiP grids—from 2 by 2 to 10 by 10—and your clip tracks snap to fill the resulting spaces.
 The PiP Designer window makes creating PiP movies simpler than in any competing app.
 And none of the competition can preview these types of movies without stop-and-start jerky playback.

-A painting style filters were popularized by the iPhone app called Prisma.
+A painting style filter was popularized by the iPhone app called Prisma.
 Now PowerDirector offers plugins that perform similar magic on your video clips.
-Four packs of these AI styles are available with PowerDirector 19: Chinese Painting, Van Gogh, Impressionists 1 (Manet), and Impressionists 2 (Monet).
-CyberLink plans to produce new AI packs on a monthly basis for subscribers.
+Four packs of these AI styles are available with PowerDirector: Chinese Painting, Van Gogh, Impressionists 1 (Manet), and Impressionists 2 (Monet).
+CyberLink plans to produce new AI packs every month for subscribers.
 Note that they’re not small, at around a 300MB download.